Specific ion interaction theory: Background

-for which
+for which the association constant K is defined as:

-where {HA} signifies an activity of the chemical species HA etc..
-The role of water in the equilibrium has been ignored as in all but the most concentrated solutions the activity of water is a constant.
-Note that K is defined here as an association constant, the reciprocal of an acid dissociation constant.
+where {HA}, {H+}, and {A–} represent the activity of the corresponding chemical species.
+The role of water in the association equilibrium is ignored as in all but the most concentrated solutions the activity of water is constant.
+K is defined here as an association constant, the reciprocal of an acid dissociation constant.